Aurolac

 Aurolac is an industrial adhesive sold in Romania, designed for use in repairing terracotta stoves, which is commonly abused as an inhalant.
 The law HG 767/2001 applies restrictions on where and how aurolac, which it uses as a generic term for a variety of substances containing ethers, ketones, acetates, as well as methanol and toluene, can be sold.

-In 2000, a child who had abused aurolac was photographed while naked and crying in a tram station in Bucharest's Rahova district.
-The image was widely published and used to define Romania's transition.
+In 2000, a child who had abused Aurolac was photographed while naked and crying in a tram station in Bucharest's Rahova district.
+The image was widely published and used to define social problems in Romania.
+The 2001 documentary Children Underground also details the effects of Aurolac abuse amongst Bucharest's homeless children.